We’ll be adding more information and guidance to this hub whenever we can, so please check back regularly.

 For therapists working independently, there may be instances where they feel they cannot work effectively remotely.
 In this situation, therapists should give careful consideration to the consequences of in-person work – including whether they or their clients are at higher risk from COVID-19.
 It is essential that any therapists who decide to work in-person ensure their working premises are COVID-secure, both for them and their client(s).

 Therapists must apply their professional judgement and refer to their insurers and, where applicable, their employers.

 Employed therapists should follow their employer’s guidance around working practice.
 Any member who feels they have been asked to deliver therapy in unsafe conditions should contact our policy team by emailing firstname.lastname@example.org.

-In his speech on 22 September 2020, the Prime Minister announced a legal obligation to create a COVID-secure professional environment.
-While the government guidance does not specifically refer to therapists, we nonetheless interpret the legal obligation as applying to service providers as well as to employers.
+There is a legal obligation to create a COVID-secure professional environment.
 Any practitioner (therapist, supervisor, trainer/educator) who isn’t able to work in a fully COVID secure environment should work remotely or face potential legal penalties.
-If you are unclear as to whether your premises meet government requirements, please visit this link.
+If you are unclear as to whether your premises meet government requirements, please read more..